arielroque/stellaris/README.md

 cd stellaris
 ```

-## :building_construction: Deploy Demo
+## :tv: Demo
-Now, we will deploy the Stellaris demo in a Minikube cluster
+Now, we will deploy the Stellaris demo in a Minikube cluster.
+Run the following command:

 ```bash
 # Create minikube cluster